-Whether you chose to invest in Legos or not is up to you, however as mentioned above if you choose to go ahead; do it professionally.
+Whether you chose to invest in Legos or not is up to you, however, as mentioned above if you decide to go ahead; do it professionally.

 Now, I will not advise you to convert all your stocks, bonds, and retirement savings into Legos or women’s purses but I just thought it would be fun to explore alternative ways to make creative, yet great investments and broadening one’s horizons.